Graduate Writing Groups

 UWC Writing groups provide support, encouragement, and accountability.

-This fall, the UWC offers multiple weekly Quiet Writing groups led by our consultants.
-These meetings include 10 minutes of accountability check-ins and 50 minutes of writing.
-Groups meet for 4 weeks, and members are required to attend all 4 sessions.
+This spring the UWC is offering weekly Quiet Writing groups led by our consultants.
+These meetings include accountability check-ins and a period of sustained writing.
+Groups meet for six weeks, and members are required to attend all six meetings.

 - If you are interested in starting your own writing group outside of the UWC, please refer to our “Starting a Writing Group” guide (link below).

-- Since the purpose of a writing group is to provide consistent support and accountability, writers are required to attend weekly meetings on time for the full four weeks.
-Writers who miss 2 group meetings or repeatedly arrive late will not be permitted to participate in UWC groups for the rest of the semester.
+- Since the purpose of a writing group is to provide consistent support and accountability, writers are required to attend weekly meetings on time for the full six weeks.
+Writers who miss more than one group meeting or repeatedly arrive late will not be permitted to participate in UWC groups for the rest of the semester.

 - For support and community without a weekly commitment, visit us for a consultation or try our Saturday retreats!